-1915.87(c)(1) requires an adequate number of employees trained in first aid at each worksite on each workshift unless the employer either (a) has an on-site clinic or infirmary that is staffed with first aid providers during each shift, \underline{or} (b) can demonstrate that outside first aid providers can reach the worksite within five minutes of a reported injury or illness.
+1915.87(c)(1) requires an adequate number of employees trained in first aid at each worksite on each workshift unless the employer either (a) has an on-site clinic or infirmary that is staffed with first aid providers during each shift, or (b) can demonstrate that outside first aid providers can reach the worksite within five minutes of a reported injury or illness.
 A "worksite" as defined in 1915.80(b)(38) is a general location where one or more employees are performing work, such as a shipyard, pier, barge, vessel or vessel section.
 The term does not mean a single "work area," such as a machine shop, engineering space, or fabrication area where one or more employees are performing job tasks.
 A shipyard may have hundreds of work areas, with only one or a few employees working in any one of those areas.
 In a shipyard, "worksite" refers to a group of work areas that are in near proximity to each other.
 For instance, all of the work areas in a small shipyard may constitute a single worksite, even though some areas may be located on a vessel and others land-side.
 By contrast, a large shipyard that has multiple piers, docks, large vessels, and land-side facilities that are spread across a wide area would be considered to have multiple worksites.
 In these shipyards, it is unlikely that a first aid provider located in one worksite would be able to reach all worksites within the shipyard quickly enough to provide effective intervention.
-Accordingly, each worksite must have an adequate number of first aid providers to ensure that timely intervention is provided to injured/ill employees working at a work area within that worksite.
-By comparison, a single work area distantly located from other work areas may, of necessity, be considered a worksite because first aid providers in other work areas would not be able to reach the area quickly enough to effectively aid an injured/ill employee.
+Accordingly, each worksite must have an adequate number of first aid providers to ensure that timely intervention is provided to injured/ill employees working at a work areas may, of necessity, be considered a worksite because first aid providers in other work areas would not be able to reach the area quickly enough to effectively aid an injured/ill employee.